rmosolgo/graphql-ruby/guides/limiters/runtime.md

 search: true
 enterprise: true
 section: GraphQL Enterprise - Rate Limiters
-title: Active Operation Limiter
+title: Runtime Limiter
-desc: Limit the number of concurrent GraphQL operations
+desc: Limit the total runtime of a client's GraphQL Operations
 index: 2
 ---

-`GraphQL::Enterprise::ActiveOperationLimiter` prevents clients from running too many GraphQL operations at the same time.
-It uses {% internal_link "Redis", "limiters/redis" %} to track currently-running operations.
+`GraphQL::Enterprise::RuntimeLimiter` applies an upper bound to processing time consumed by a single client.
+It uses {% internal_link "Redis", "limiters/redis" %} track time with a [token bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm.

 ### Why?

-Some clients may suddently swamp a server with tons of requests, occupying all available Ruby processes and therefore interrupting service for other clients.
-This limiter aims to prevent that at the GraphQL level by halting queries when a client already has lots of queries running.
-That way, server processes will remain available for other clients' requests.
+This limiter prevents a single client from consuming too much processing time, regardless of whether it comes a burst of short-lived queries (which the {% internal_link "Active Operation Limiter", "/limiters/active_operations" %} can prevent) or a small number of long-running queries.
+Unlike request counters or complexity calculations, the runtime limiter pays no attention to the structure of the incoming request.
+Instead, it simply measures the time spent on the request _as a whole_ and halts queries when a client consumes more than the limit.

 ### Setup